Artful Dodger (duo): As Artful Dodger

-The origins of Artful Dodger lie in an R&B remix crew of producers, which included Mark Hill and Pete Devereux, known as Back to the Future.
+The origins of Artful Dodger lie in an R&B remix crew of producers which included Mark Hill and Pete Devereux, known as Back to the Future.
 This group disbanded due to a lack of financial success.
-In 1997, Hill and Devereux joined forces to create bootleg editions of tracks including "Dreams" by Gabrielle, "You're Not Alone" by Olive, and "If You Love Me" by Brownstone, releasing these under the Artful Dodger moniker, under Fagin Records.
+In 1997 Hill and Devereux joined forces to create bootleg editions of tracks including "Dreams" by Gabrielle, "You're Not Alone" by Olive, and "If You Love Me" by Brownstone, releasing these under the Artful Dodger moniker on Fagin Records.

-Both Artful Dodger and Fagin were intended to be disposable aliases adopted to protect their identities and shield them from potential lawsuits from record companies, which might be inclined to pursue them for their unauthorised sampling of other artists' work.
-The name Artful Dodger was decided on over coffee, at a meeting between Hill and Devereux in Southampton.
-Names such as Dick Turpin and Robin Hood were under consideration, but Artful Dodger held greater appeal due its close association with the city of London; regarded by many as the capital of the garage sound.
+Both Artful Dodger and Fagin were intended to be disposable aliases adopted to protect their identities and shield them from potential lawsuits from record companies which might be inclined to pursue them for unauthorised sampling of other artists' work.
+The name Artful Dodger was decided on over coffee at a meeting between Hill and Devereux in Southampton.
+Names such as Dick Turpin and Robin Hood were under consideration, but Artful Dodger held greater appeal due to its close association with the city of London, regarded by many as the capital of the garage sound.

-Speaking of their use of 2-step rhythms, Hill commented that it emerged from the fact that he was bored with the four to the floor structure of house music, while also being influenced by R&B, and the work of Ramsey & Fen, as well as Tina Moore's "Never Gonna Let You Go".
+Speaking of their use of 2-step rhythms, Hill said it emerged from his boredom with four to the floor structure of house music, while also being influenced by R&B, and the work of Ramsey & Fen, as well as Tina Moore's "Never Gonna Let You Go".
 He described the sound as one that 'wasn't trying to be house music, wasn't trying to be R&B...was just a...natural blend of the two'.
-Devereux commented that he was excited by the emergence of the garage sound, citing that he was particularly inspired by Double 99's "RipGroove", which had helped to bring the sound to mainstream audiences.
+Devereux commented he was excited by the emergence of the garage sound, saying he was particularly inspired by Double 99's "RipGroove", which had helped bring the sound to mainstream audiences.